U.S. Veterans Application Process

 You must submit an official transcript from any previous education obtained, including any Military Transcripts you might have.
 To request and submit Military Transcripts, learn more at the American Center for Education; otherwise, follow the directions below.

-- Send official transcripts from your previous colleges or universities directly to the CCD Admissions, Registration, and Records Office (Campus Box 215, P.O.
+- Send official transcripts from your previous colleges or universities directly to the Office of Registration & Records (Campus Box 201, P.O.
 Box 173363, Denver, CO 80217) after you have enrolled in CCD.

 - We cannot begin evaluating transcripts without having a student ID number on file.
 If you submit a transcript without a student ID, we place a hold until you are enrolled, which will delay your process.